English tort law: Psychiatric injury

 Case law where this test has been applied includes McLoughlin v O'Brian [1983] AC 410, in which the husband and children of the claimant were involved in a car accident that was caused by the negligence of the defendant.
 The claimant found out about the accident an hour later and, when she got to the hospital two hours later, one child had already died.
 She saw her husband and children suffering and suffered shock, depression and a change of personality.
 The court established a spectrum of proximity; a pedestrian should be able to withstand seeing the accidents that occur in everyday life, but a family member of the victims will inevitably suffer greater emotional harm.
 Nonetheless, simply seeing the aftermath of the accident and not witnessing it is insufficient proximity.
 Similarly, seeing a video of the accident is insufficient.

 Alcock v Chief Constable of South Yorkshire Police (1992) HL was a test case in the aftermath of the Hillsborough disaster, where 95 spectators were crushed to death and 400 injured in a stadium.
 The event was televised and broadcast on radio.
-In Alcock, claims for damages for psychiatric illness were brought by fifteen relatives of the victims of the tragedy; some of them had been present at the match - but not in the area where the disaster occurred - and others had seen it on television or heard it on the radio.
+In Alcock, claims for damages for psychiatric illness were brought by fifteen relatives of the victims of the tragedy; some of them had been present at the match – but not in the area where the disaster occurred – and others had seen it on television or heard it on the radio.
 The Chief Constable of South Yorkshire Police denied that the claimants were owed a duty of care.
 On the basis of the three exclusion criteria mentioned above, all claims were ruled out.

 Assumption of responsibility

+Assumption of responsibility arises when there is a professional relationship between parties, such as between a solicitor or an architect and their client.